pietromandracci/gnuplot_manager/README.rst

     contains all the functions used to create plot windows and plot data or mathematical expressions on them;

+*funcutils.py*
+    contains some utility functions which are not intended to be called directly by the user

 *demo.py*
     a small demo script;